swiftlang/swift-evolution/proposals/nnnn-actors.md

 When used on a class, the attribute applies by default to members of the class and extensions thereof.
 It also interrupts the ordinary implicit propagation of actor-isolation attributes from the superclass, except as required for overrides.

 The attribute is ill-formed when applied to any other declaration.
-It is ill-formed if combined with an explicit global actor attribute.

 The `@actorIndependent` attribute has an optional "unsafe" argument.  `@actorIndependent(unsafe)` is treated the same way as `@actorIndependent` from the client's perspective, meaning that it can be used from anywhere.
 However, the implementation of an `@actorIndependent(unsafe)` entity is allowed to refer to actor-isolated state, which would have been ill-formed under `@actorIndependent`.

 ### Actor isolation checking

-Any given non-local declaration in a program can be classified into one of five actor isolation categories:
+Any given non-local declaration in a program can be classified into one of four actor isolation categories:

 * Actor-isolated to a specific instance of an actor class:
   - This includes the stored instance properties of an actor class as well as computed instance properties, instance methods, and instance subscripts, as demonstrated with the `BankAccount` example.
-* Actor-isolated to a specific global actor:
-  - This includes any property, function, method, subscript, or initializer that has an attribute referencing a global actor, such as the `touchesEnded(_:with:)` method mentioned above.
 * Actor-independent:
   - The declaration is not actor-isolated to any actor.
 This includes any property, function, method, subscript, or initializer that has the `@actorIndependent` attribute.
 * Actor-independent (unsafe):